These Super Helpful Money Tools Will Never Judge You by Your Finances

-The world of 401(k)s is a tricky one, but there are robo-advisors out there that’ll help you and prevent you from having to read a textbook-worth of investing definitions.
+The world of 401(k)s is a tricky one, but there are robo-advisers out there that’ll help you and prevent you from having to read a textbook-worth of investing definitions.

 Warning: This part might make you feel a little judged.
 Blooom uses a flower to represent your 401(k).

 For example, it told me I had the wrong mix of stocks and bonds, and that I could have better diversification.
 So my account flower was wilted.

 But the best part about flowers is they, well, “Blooom.”
 I opted in for the $10-per-month service, and now Blooom lets me know when it’s optimized my retirement savings.
 (P.S.
 Penny Hoarders get their first month free!)

 Bonus: Get an Advance on Payday (Without Begging Your Boss)

 So you don’t have a ton of options when you’re stuck in the paycheck-to-paycheck cycle.
 But you’re not totally out of luck.